mermaid-js/mermaid/docs/ecosystem/integrations.md

 ### File Extension

-Applications that support editing and saving mermaid files are encouraged to use the `.mmd` file extension.
+Applications that support editing and saving mermaid files are encouraged to use `.mermaid` or `.mmd` file extensions.

 ### MIME Type